iHaroon29/Brillante-Assignment/README.md

 # Express.js RESTful API Template

 The following a simple express.js application that makes an external request to a goldPriceTracker and updates prices accordingly for the items available in the datebase.
+Video Link - https://drive.google.com/file/d/1AG9cFV1SgULmOs7ROvtExETUPE_s_iBT/view?usp=drive_link

 ## Table of Contents